LevyMarfim/Wycliffe_Holy_Bible/README.md

 ![Preview of what the project is going to look](/Resources/preview.jpg)

-## What's new in version 0.4.2
+## What's new in version 0.4.3
-* Created modules to separate .lua files to its specific functions
-* Words referring to `God` are highlighted in small caps
-* .lua files better documented with plenty comments
-* New function in .lua file to print the chapter, verses, and etymologies of words in the verse by passing them as arguments
+* Improved code that prints the etymology to better find the correct words that'll be in italic/bold shape
+* Created WHB class that stores the design and styles of the layout

 ## To do list
 * Change main font to one that contains the glyphs needed in the text
-* Improve the code that prints the etymology to better find the correct words that'll be in italic/bold shape
+* Implement in the .lua code the lettrine and chapter number on the design
-* Work on the .tex backend and implement the colors and styles first designed

 ## Usage
 Currently the project is in early development status and has no doable applyance but to build the source code.
 You can help the project by suggesting implementations or supporting it by any finantial means.
 If you want to sponsor it consider contacting us.